An Introduction To Central Auditory Impairment After Hemispherectomy, Posterior Quadrantic Resection, or Temporal Lobectomy

 When learning to read, the child may be unable to associate the appropriate sounds a letter makes, making phonemic awareness and phonological awareness difficult to learn. and to read a significant challenge, or they might be trying to learn in a classroom with too much noise for them to be able to properly interpret the information given by the teacher.

-For these reasons, it is imperative that a child after hemispherectomy have a central auditory evaluation.
+For these reasons, it is imperative that a child after these surgeries have a central auditory evaluation.
 You can learn more about central auditory evaluations on the American Speech-Language-Hearing Association’s website here and in our guide below.